LiterallyKG3/LED-Strips-Mind-Control/README.md

 Save the file.
 <br><br>
+>[!NOTE]
-The PC will automatically detect the Pico via UDP broadcast.
+> The PC will automatically detect the Pico via UDP broadcast.

 <br><br><br>

 ### 4. Wire the IR Receiver to the Pico